TheWorldSim/world-sim/README.md

 For data please open an [issue here](https://github.com/TheWorldSim/world-sim-data/issues).
 For simulation related questions or ideas please open an [issue here](https://github.com/TheWorldSim/world-sim/issues).
 Alternatively please [contact us](https://theworldsim.org/#help-us-do).

+This repo currently uses submodules, not all of which are yet public.
+If you have been given access to them:

+    git clone git@github.com:TheWorldSim/world-sim.git
+    cd world-sim
+    git submodule update --init --recursive

 ## TODO

 Move all data into data repo.